xybercommander/paw_buddy/Readme.md

 # PawBuddy  &nbsp; 🐶

-PawBuddy is an initiative to bridge the exisiting communication and accesibility gap between pet owners in need and veterinary doctors.
+PawBuddy is an initiative to bridge the exisiting communication and accesibility gap between pet owners in need of veterinary doctors.

 ## Features
 * Direct chatting facility between the pet owner and the veterinary doctor